Arianny Celeste Flaunts Massive Cleavage In Black Velvet Robe: ‘All Done Up And Nowhere To Go’

 “I would just like to thank the Lord right now because He did great work with you, Arianny.
 You are so heartstoppingly sexy in this.
 Wow,” a third fan gushed, including praise hands, hearts, and thumbs-up emoji.

 “Sweet love of God, I’m having palpitations all the way from Ireland!
 You are perfect in every way.
-I’m so glad you’re officially ‘back’ now,” a fourth Instagram user replied using red heart-eye emoji and a shamrock.
+I’m so glad you’re officially ‘back’ now,” a fourth Instagram user replied, with heart-eye and shamrock emoji.

-Arianny recently got the chance to spend the night out on the town in Las Vegas, The Inquisitr reported.
+Arianny recently got the chance to spend the night out on the town in Las Vegas, as The Inquisitr reported.
 She dressed up in a sexy mustard crop top and skirt for a progressive meal at several restaurants and then took a nighttime helicopter ride through the city.